quidame/ansible-role-sshd_config/README.md

 sshd_apply
 ==========

-Setup SSH service from a template.
-A rollback feature ensures you will not be locked out the target host.
+Setup OpenSSH service from a template.
+A rollback feature ensures the Ansible Controller will not be locked out the target host.

 **SUMMARY**